This is possibly the longest post I’ve ever written as I have more than 37 drafts for this so pay attention and try to keep up(:

 Given that my country has the best mix of both the East and the West, where do I stand among the crowd of visuals?

-Most of the young photographers I know of are influenced by works from people in the west and are looking forward to traveling to the next exotic place because ‘there is nothing to shoot in Singapore’
+Most of the young photographers I know of are influenced by works from people in the west and are looking forward to travelling to the next exotic place because ‘there is nothing to shoot in Singapore’

 The workshop, Junior Shooting Home has changed my mind about the ‘there is nothing to shoot in Singapore part’ but I still found it hard to find stories because I was not looking deep enough.